 Stables Kindergarten acknowledges the Wurundjeri People, who are the Traditional Custodians of this land on which our centre is built.
 We are constantly networking and expanding our knowledge with the Indigenous community and incorporating this learning into our program.

-We are currently working on implementing a Reconciliation Action Plan for 2018 and beyond.
-This is an initiative titled Narragunnawali promoted by Reconciliation Australia.
+Over the past 12 months we have been working on implementing a Reconciliation Action Plan for 2018 and beyond.
+This is an initiative titled Narragunnawali Reconciliation in Schools and early Learning.
 Its purpose is to formally and holistically integrate the Indigenous perspective into the early learning program.
-It will provide opportunities to develop respect, relationships and reconciliation in the classroom and the community.

 For more information please visit https://www.narragunnawali.org.au/